OgunSyntax/SoftwareEngIIASG1/cli_cmd_readme.md

         while True:

             choice = input("Input 1 view Account\nInput 2 to view Leaderboard\nInput 3 to view Account/Accolades:\nInput 4 to make a request\nType 'exit' to log out\n: ")
+            #Displays current student details
             if choice == '1':
                 view_account(user.id)

+            #Views all students with in a leaderboard format with the most hightest to lowest
             elif choice == '2':
                 leaderboard()

+            #view current Student Accolades
             elif choice == '3':
                 view_accolades(user.id)

+            #Make a request to log in a certain ammount of hours for community service/volunteering
             elif choice == '4':
                 description = input("Enter a description for your request: ")
                 try: